Whapi-Cloud/whatsapp-simple-php-bot/readme.md

    ```bash
    php server.php
    ```
-5. **Get Webhook URL**
-When developing a WhatsApp bot, you might want to test it locally before deploying it to a server.

-The simplest way to do this is to use tools like **Ngrok**, which creates a secure tunnel to your localhost, allowing you to provide access to your local server from the internet.

-1. **Download Ngrok** from the official website and extract it.
-2. Open the terminal and navigate to the folder where Ngrok is stored.
-3. Run `./ngrok http PORT_NUMBER`, replacing `PORT_NUMBER` with the port your Express server is running on locally.

-Now you should have a public URL that you can use as a URL for your webhook.

 For more detailed instructions on setup and configuration, you can watch our tutorial video on [YouTube](https://youtu.be/1SQ048ZDnE0).

 ***